Terryxz1/DESolver-AI-Master/README.md

 This initiative represents a small but significant step toward the next generation of research tools—where AI and scientists work hand-in-hand to uncover new insights in health, medicine, and systems biology.

 **Markdown instructions used for AI training are included.
 They can be used as context files for the AI Assistants (in Claude AI for example) to understand how to generate DESolver mini-models.
-The instructions are in draft stages, generated from publically accessible documentat text converted into markdown.**
+The instructions are in draft stages, attained from publicly accessible document text and converted into markdown.**
 Seperate instructions have to be developed for large HumMod model as well.

 The following Links lead to OpenAI (subscription required) [HumMod Assistant](https://chatgpt.com/g/g-678023d18b6c8191b7fe4a22c0e56fad-hm-mini-assistant) and